-With more than 2 million low-value shipments now entering the country annually, CBP resources are in short supply to identify and deter illegal activities and ensure the safety and legal sourcing of products.
-Changes in the 21CCF will improve the visibility of supply chain streams and apply new technology including machine learning and data collection from non-traditional players.
+With more than 2 million low-value shipments entering the country annually, CBP resources are in short supply to identify and deter illegal activities and ensure the safety and legal sourcing of products.
+Changes in the 21st Century Customs Framework will improve the visibility of supply chain streams and apply new technology, including machine learning and data collection from non-traditional players.
 These are intended to enhance the CBP’s ability to reimagine and transform US trade while ensuring ever-greater levels of import compliance.

 The Reimagined Entry

 How would these factors come together?
 An example was recently posited by CBP at a conference.
 Consider a mother who places an e-commerce order for baby formula.
 Unbeknownst to her, the product is imported from Europe.
 Under current standards, the information on the shipment would be the basic information on the invoice for customs clearance, with an FDA review conducted at the time of importation.
 Upon delivery, the buyer would have little to no information that the product was even imported, save for the email confirmation of her purchase that simply covers her product order, expected delivery, and cost details.